Xianyu-Yang/xianyu-yang.github.io/_pages/publications.md

 -	**Yang, X.**\*, ..., Bialic-Murphy L. Decadal transient population dynamics reveal the shifting importance of fecundity and survival in a logged subtropical forest. (resubmission to _Journal of Plant Ecology_)

--	Santos G.\*, **Yang, X.**, Gascoigne S., Compagnoni A., Dias A., Tuljapurkar S., Kajin M., Salguero-Gómez R. Population responses to environmental stochasticity are primarily driven by survival-reproduction trade-offs and mediated by aridity. (accpeted by _Nature Communications_)

 - Perkowski, E., ..., **Yang, X.**, Bialic-Murphy L., Kivlin, S.N.\* (2025).
 The negative effects of an allelopathic invader on native plant photosynthesis intensify as the growth season progresses. (under review in _Functional Ecology_)

 -	Bialic-Murphy L.\*, Galen, L.G., Kivlin, S.N., ..., **Yang, X.**,, Kalisz, S., Crowther, T. (2025).
 Fungal diversity-plant productivity relationships in the Anthropocene. (under review in _Nature Plants_)